AustinMichaelColeman/Type-on-Strap/_posts/2018-07-07-getting-started-solidity.md

 ## See more
 * [Build an Unstoppable Counter with Solidity]({{ site.baseurl }}/2018/06/23/solidity.html) - Build an unstoppable counter!
 You can keep counting and counting.
 What will you do with this power?
+* [Creating a Virtual Time Capsule in Solidity]({{site.baseurl}}/2018/07/15/creating-a-virtual-time-capsule-in-solidity.html), shows you how the payable modifier works in Solidity, the Ethereum smart contract programming language.

 ## Other resources
 * [Truffle Framework](https://truffleframework.com/) - A development framework for Ethereum